Augustus Tolton

-Early
+Early life

 Parents and birth

 Tolton's mother, Martha Jane Chisley, was the daughter of Augustus and Matilda (née Hurd) Chisley (d.
 1836), and grew up as the slave of John Henry Manning in Meade County, Kentucky.
 Martha Jane Chisley was also a cradle Catholic who had grown up attending St. Theresa's Catholic Church in Rhodelia.
 After the death of Manning in 1835, the Chisley children were forcibly separated from their parents and divided up among his different heirs.
 Martha Jane Chisley was inherited by her owner's daughter, Ann or Susan (née Manning) Elliott, as part of a wedding dowry.

 Tolton was born illegitimately and in slavery on April 1, 1854 in Ralls County, Missouri or Brush Creek, Missouri to Martha Jane Chisley.
 He was baptized into the Catholic Church as "a slave child" owned by Stephen Elliott on May 29, 1854 at St. Peter's Catholic Church located in Rensselaer, near Hannibal, Missouri.
-His master's daughter, Savilla Elliott, was Tolton's godmother and taught her parents's slaves Catholic religion classes.
+His master's daughter, Savilla Elliott, was Tolton's godmother and taught her parents' slaves Catholic religion classes.
 Savilla Elliott's classes, however, did not extend beyond memorisation of the Ten Commandments, which Martha Jane Chisley often prayed by reciting them aloud at deeply emotional and fearful moments, but without understanding their meaning.

-According to Joyce Duriga, "In 1859 -- five years after Augustus was born -- their respective owners gave Martha Jane and a man named Peter Paul permission to marry.
+According to Joyce Duriga: "In 1859 -- five years after Augustus was born -- their respective owners gave Martha Jane and a man named Peter Paul permission to marry.
 Peter Paul was a fellow slave who worked on the neighboring Hagar plantation in the distillery.
 Given the years between Augustus' birth and the marriage, it is unlikely that Peter was Augustus' biological father but would have been the only father he knew.
 Later in life, Augustus never referred to Peter Paul as his father."